Suggesting Changes

 └── SUMMARY.md

-• The .gitbook/assets folder manages every file used in any page.
+* The `.gitbook/asset`s folder manages every file used in any page.&#x20;

-• The SUMMARY.md file tells GitBook in which order we wish to display our pages and what groups there are in our documentation.
+* The `SUMMARY.md` file tells GitBook in which order we wish to display our pages and what groups there are in our documentation.

-• The README.md file in the main folder has the contents of the first page users see when accessing the documentation website.
+* The `README.md` file in the main folder has the contents of the first page users see when accessing the documentation website.

-• Groups of pages are controlled by folders named after the group title (i.e. a-group-of-pages).
+* Groups of pages are controlled by folders named after the group title (i.e. `a-group-of-pages`).

-• Nested pages have a similar structure to groups of pages; however, a README.md file with the contents of the parent page must be added to the folder named after the parent page title.
+* Nested pages have a similar structure to groups of pages; however, a `README.md` file with the contents of the parent page must be added to the folder named after the parent page title.

-Editing Existing Pages
+### Editing Existing Pages <a href="#editing-existing-pages" id="editing-existing-pages"></a>

 1. Open the page you want to edit.
 What you see next depends on the resolution of your screen and whether you are viewing that page zoomed in or not.

-a.
-On certain occasions, you may see a button saying Edit on GitHub above the Table of Contents on the right side of the page.
+1. *On certain occasions, you may see a button saying **Edit on GitHub** above the **Table of Contents** on the right side of the page.*

 **2.** Click on the GitHub icon.
 This will direct you to the Markdown file in which the contents of the page are stored.